Patient education: Sexual problems in women (Beyond the Basics)

 Women are most likely to be satisfied with their sex lives if they are physically and psychologically healthy and have a good relationship with their partner.
-Although a host of changes in hormones, blood vessels, the brain, and vaginal area can affect a woman's sexuality, relationship difficulties and poor physical or psychological well-being are the most common causes of sexual problems.
+Although a host of changes in hormones, blood vessels, the brain, and vaginal area can affect a woman's sexuality, relationship difficulties and poor physical or psychological well-being contribute to the majority of sexual problems in women.

 SEXUAL PROBLEMS TERMINOLOGY